jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 layout: post
 title: Support Engineers
 description:
-  A further discussion of using in-house engineers to help solve technical support issues.
+  My take on the debate of using in-house engineers or support people to solve customer's technical support issues.
+Our customer champion method hasn't let us down yet.
 category: support
 ---